Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 2. Grant of Rights

-Upon receipt of payment and subject to compliance with this Agreement, Licensor grants Licensee a non-exclusive, non-transferable, revocable license to:
+Upon receipt of payment and subject to compliance with this Agreement, Licensor grants Licensee a non-exclusive, non-transferable, non-sublicensable, revocable license to:

 Use the Software for Internal Use.